-You need to look around in your niche, research about influencers and top bloggers and convince them to give their Interview on your blog.
+You will need to look around in your niche, research about influencers and top bloggers and convince them to give their Interview on your blog.

-Publishing an Interview with a big personality could get you lots of targeted traffic and improve your credibility in your niche.
+Publishing an Interview with a big personality could get you loads of targeted traffic and improve your credibility in your niche.
 Plus, the Interviewee can help you accelerate by introducing you to his/her wider audience base.

-The tips of Interviewee could help your audience solve particular problems and that my friend, increases your authority.
+Also, the tips of Interviewee could help your audience solve particular problems and that my friend, increases your authority.

 How to get started?
 Whom should you Interview?

 If you’re hoping to drive big traffic to your blog, then don’t approach big names for your very first post.
 Create at least a couple of pillar contents on your blog.
 Build a small relationship with the influencer with whom you would want to Interview by sharing their content on social media, commenting on their posts or even subscribing to him/her.